nils91/som/test/fixtures/README.md

-Files in this folder are used by tests
+Files in this folder are used by tests.
+Some of the tests have a timeout, so try and keep the files in here small and fast to execute.